karmak-unity/karmak-unity.github.io/_posts/Standard APIs/2020-07-12-Parts Order Helper.md

 When creating a parts order, I need to know which are valid pick up and delivery methods by Branch location.

-GET endpoint to look up and return a list of the delivery methods for parts by branchID
+POST endpoint to look up and return a list of the delivery methods for parts by branchID

 | Field | Field Type | Description |
 |----|--------|----------------------------------------------|